hanna-ry/java-workshop/index.md

 ```

 There!
 Let's move on to the closeCards method, under the checkIfMatch method.
 In the Cards class, you can look at the toggleImageShowing method.
 It only toggles the image of cards that aren't set to found.
-Add this at the top of toggleImageShowing:
+Add this at the top of closeCards:

 ```
 firstOpen.togglePictureShowing(false);